 While this performance represented an improvement on the previous year’s loss of £11.9million, it does not bode well for employees who will continue to work in USC’s remaining stores once the cost-cutting measures have taken place.

-If you are concerned about trading whilst insolvent or need advice on restricted cash-flow putting pressure on your ability to trade call 08000 746 757 for immediate help.
+If you are a retailer concerned about trading whilst insolvent or need advice on restricted cash-flow putting pressure on your ability to trade call 08000 746 757 for immediate help.

 Written by: Mike Smith